Oops! Sorry!!

 Best Grow Light for Seedlings

-For healthy seedlings, choose full-spectrum or broad-spectrum LED or fluorescent grow lights.
-We recommend the Germinator by Tower Garden, a tabletop LED grow light with a built-in heating pad, creating the perfect environment for starting nutrient-dense greens and herbs indoors.
+Use full-spectrum LED or fluorescent lights.
+We recommend the Germinator by Tower Garden—a tabletop LED with heating pad for starting nutrient-dense greens and herbs indoors.

 Hand holding seeds over a germination tray with rockwool cubes and vermiculite for Tower Garden seedling growth